Wells Cathedral School

-Wells Cathedral School is a co-educational independent day and boarding school located in Wells, Somerset, England.
-The school is one of the five specialist musical schools for school-age children in the United Kingdom, along with Chetham's School of Music, the Yehudi Menuhin School, the Purcell School and St. Mary's Music School, Edinburgh.
+Wells Cathedral School is an independent co-educational boarding and day school for 2–18 year olds located in Wells, Somerset, England, which provides an all-round education alongside specialist music and chorister training.
+The whole School comprises Pre-Prep, Prep School, and Senior School, which includes a Sixth Form.
+The School is one of the five specialist musical schools for school-age children in the United Kingdom, along with Chetham's School of Music, the Yehudi Menuhin School, the Purcell School and St. Mary's Music School, Edinburgh.
 The Head Master, Alastair Tighe, is a member of the Headmasters' and Headmistresses' Conference.

 History

 With links to a school founded in AD 909, Wells is one of the oldest extant schools in the world.
-The school admitted girls in 1969 and has over 700 pupils aged between 3 and 18.
-The school has a musical emphasis and specialises in combining high-level musical tuition with a general academic education, as well as sports.
+The School admitted girls in 1969 and has over 700 pupils aged between 2 and 18.
+The School has a musical emphasis and specialises in combining high-level musical tuition with a general academic education, as well as sports.